psf/requests/docs/user/advanced.rst

 .. _`connect()`: https://linux.die.net/man/2/connect

-When the client has IPv6 support and the server has an IPv6 DNS record (AAAA), if the IPv4 connection fails the underlying (`urllib3`_) will automatically retry using IPv6, which may lead to an effective connection timeout of twice the specified time, so take that into account when setting the connection timeout.
-You can see a `Stackoverflow answer <https://stackoverflow.com/questions/33046733/force-requests-to-use-ipv4-ipv6/46972341#46972341>`_ to get around the problem.
+If the client supports IPv6 (AAAA record) and the specified domain has multiple IP addresses, `urllib3`_ will continue to try another IP addresses (such as IPv6) if they reach the specified connection timeout.
+This phenomenon can actually wait for a larger or multiplied time, ignoring the connection timeout.
+You may consider an extreme solution, such as ensuring that the domain name you specify returns one IP Address (which prevents it from returning IPv6).
+However, it can cause new issues.